amilash/Product-Development-Process/Project_Initiation.md

 ### Engineering
 The engineering teams goal should be to set up tools and infrastructure needed for the project so that on week 2 they can hit the ground running with writing code, once the Product and Design team have articulated user stories to start work on.
+- Technical Lead should sync with the Product Manager to inform them of cirital tehcnical neeeds and product specific questions that will need to be answered during technical discovery.
 - Github repos set up
 - Set up Ci/CD process (bitbucket?
 Cirlce Ci, etc..)
 - Get team access to the above